-GROWTH STRATEGY
+GROWTH/AGGRESSIVE GROWTH STRATEGY

-The Growth Strategy is a constrained tactical strategy that can shift exposure primarily among securities, including sector over and underweights, international securities, and market capitalization ranges.
+The Growth Strategy is a constrained tactical strategy that can shift exposure primarily among equity securities including sector over and underweights, international securities, and market capitalization ranges.
+The Aggressive Growth Strategy may invest more heavily in more volatile areas of the stock market such as international securities.